Nathaniel P. Banks: Postbellum career

 On his return to Massachusetts, Banks immediately ran for Congress, for a seat vacated by the resignation of Radical Republican Daniel W. Gooch.
 The Massachusetts Republican Party, dominated by Radicals, opposed his run, but he prevailed easily at the state convention and in the general election, partially by wooing Radical voters by proclaiming support for Negro suffrage.
 He served from 1865 to 1873, during which time he chaired the Foreign Affairs Committee.
 Despite his nominally moderate politics, he was forced to vote with the Radicals on many issues, to avoid being seen as a supporter of President Johnson's policies.
 He was active in supporting the reconstruction work he had done in Louisiana, trying to get its Congressional delegation seated in 1865.
 He was opposed in this by a powerful faction in Louisiana, who argued he had essentially set up a puppet regime.
 He also alienated Radical Republicans by accepting a bill on the matter that omitted a requirement that states not be readmitted until they had given their African-American citizenry voting rights.
 Despite his position as chair of an important committee, Banks was snubbed by President Grant, who worked around him whenever possible.

-During this period in Congress, Banks was one of the strongest early advocates of Manifest Destiny.
-He introduced legislation promoting offers to annex all of British North America (effectively today's Canada), which drew neither domestic interest, nor that of the Canadians.
+During this period in Congress, Banks was one of the strongest advocates of Manifest destiny.
+He introduced the Annexation Bill of 1866 promoting offers to annex all of British North America (effectively today's Canada) in order to appeal to his heavily Irish-American constituency and to tap into the anger the American public felt towards Britain in its unofficial support for the Confederacy, such as blockade runners supplying weapons (which lengthened the war by two years and killed 400,000 additional Americans).
 This and other proposals he made died in the Senate Foreign Relations Committee, chaired by Charles Sumner.
-They served to make him unpopular in Britain and Canada, but played well to his heavily Irish-American constituency.
 Banks also played a significant role in securing passage of the Alaska Purchase funding bill, enacted in 1868.
-Banks's financial records strongly suggest he received a large gratuity from the Russian minister after the Alaska legislation passed.
+Banks' financial records strongly suggest he received a large gratuity from the Russian minister after the Alaska legislation passed.
 Although questions were raised not long after the bill's passage, a House investigation of the matter effectively whitewashed the affair.
 Biographer Fred Harrington believes that Banks would have supported the legislation regardless of the payment he is alleged to have received.
 Banks also supported unsuccessful efforts to acquire some Caribbean islands, including the Danish West Indies and the Dominican Republic.
 He spoke out in support of Cuban independence.